basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 `uvx` is uv's tool for running packages in temporary, disposable environments.
 Running `uvx agent-cli transcribe` creates a fresh environment, installs `agent-cli`, runs the command, and throws the environment away.

-The problem: there's nothing to persist extras *to*.
+The problem: there's nowhere to persist extras.
 No `uv-receipt.toml` to update, no virtualenv that survives the invocation.

 The solution is one of my favorite tricks in this system: re-execute the entire command with the extras baked into the `uvx` invocation itself: